941477276/vue3-country-intl/README.md

 31: `sort`: Sorting function, consistent with the callback function in `Array.sort`.
 Default is `null` (data type: Function) `new in 2.0.2`

+32: `transform`: Data processing function, you can use this function to deeply customize the data list, such as sorting, filtering, pinning, etc. Default is `null` (data type: Function) `new in 2.0.3`

 ## 1.9、可用方法(method)
 1. `show`: show list